baikalgroup/arrow/docs/source/developers/guide/tutorials/r_tutorial.rst

 ------------------------------

-Before we start working on adding the binding we should create a new branch from the updated master.
+Before we start working on adding the binding we should create a new branch from the updated main.

 .. code:: console

-   $ git checkout master
+   $ git checkout main
    $ git fetch upstream
-   $ git pull --ff-only upstream master
+   $ git pull --ff-only upstream main
    $ git checkout -b ARROW-14816

 Now we can start with researching the R function and the C++ Arrow